-Our buyers are based all around North America.
+Our buyers are based all over North America.
 From large grain trading organizations to brokers who need to fill their quotas, our buyers eagerly use FarmLead to find grain with distinct specifications to fit their needs.

 Q5: How do farmers get paid?

-Payment method is agreed upon directly between the buyer and the seller, within the negotiation process .
+Payment method is agreed upon directly between the buyer and the seller, within the negotiation process.